-In 2013, we have introduced exciting changes to our programmes to enable you to tailor your degree to your needs.
+We have introduced exciting changes to our programmes to enable you to tailor your degree to your needs.
 We are offering even more flexibility and choice, enabling you to study a range of themes around your chosen subject area.

 We have introduced new interdisciplinary modules to a number of our degree programmes, as well as opening up existing modules across more programmes.
-We'll help you explore a range of global challenges, from climate change to hi-tech crime, based on our world-leading research.
+We will help you explore a range of global challenges, from climate change to hi-tech crime, based on our world-leading research.

-If you choose to study a Single Honours degree in Humanities or Social Sciences, another way to follow your own interests and career aspirations is to try out a Minor subject area alongside your Major degree subject.
-Within a defined subject area, you will be able to choose to have a ‘with’ subject added to your degree certificate when you graduate.
-Minor subject areas will include Archaeology, Creative Writing, English Literature, Political or Economic Studies, Music, Philosophy, modern languages and many others.
-To find out more, see our Frequently Asked Questions.
+If you choose to study a degree in Humanities or a Single Honours degree in Social Sciences, Education, Geography or Physics another way to follow your own interests and career aspirations is to try out a Minor subject area alongside your Major degree subject.

 Global health - Zara Livingstone